Starbuck7410/library-converter/README.md

 The program automatically skips files if they already exist, but you can tell it not to if you want to for some reason.

+## In the TODO list:

+- Multithreading
+- Logging into a file